RTEMS/rtems-docs/c-user/rate-monotonic/directives.rst

     This parameter is the rate monotonic period identifier.

 ``status``
-    This parameter is the pointer to a :c:type:`rtems_rate_monotonic_period_statistics` variable.
+    This parameter is the pointer to an :c:type:`rtems_rate_monotonic_period_statistics` object.
 When the
-    directive call is successful, the period statistics will be stored in this variable.
+    directive call is successful, the period statistics will be stored in this object.

 .. rubric:: DESCRIPTION: